AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/STM32L496G-DISCOBG96.md

 In this case we are going to use the Anjay-freertos-client-STM32L496G-BG96.bin file which after being downloaded must be added to STM32L496G-DISCO/BG96 board folder.

+To flash the board you should drag the .bin file to STM32L496G-DISCO/BG96 device which you can find in **devices and drives** part in **This PC**.
+You will see the blinking diode on your board.
+When the diode stop blinking it means that the board is flashed.

+Now you can go to the [Connecting to the LwM2M Server part ](#connecting-to-the-lwm2m-server)

 ### Start developement using samples